bhaskarreddi26/PyHadoop/Apache-Spark-Key-Terms.md

 As such you can build end-to-end continuous applications, in which you can issue the same queries to batch as to real-time data, perform ETL, generate reports, update or track specific data in the stream.
 This combined batch & real-time query-capabilities to a structured stream is a unique offering—not many streaming engines offer it yet.

 * [https://databricks.com/blog/2016/06/22/apache-spark-key-terms-explained.html](https://databricks.com/blog/2016/06/22/apache-spark-key-terms-explained.html)

+**Lazy operation:** Lazy operations are used to optimize solutions in Apache Spark.
+I will discuss about lazy evaluation in later part of this article.
+For now, we can think that there are some operations which do not execute until we require results.

+**Transformations**, which create a new RDD by changing the original through processes such as mapping, filtering, and more;
+**Actions**, such as counts, which measure but do not change the original data.
+The original RDD remains unchanged throughout.
+The chain of transformations from RDD1 to RDDn are logged, and can be repeated in the event of data loss or the failure of a cluster node.

+Transformations are said to be lazily evaluated, meaning that they are not executed until a subsequent action has a need for the result.
+This will normally improve performance, as it can avoid the need to process data unnecessarily.
+It can also, in certain circumstances, introduce processing bottlenecks that cause applications to stall while waiting for a processing action to conclude.